 When you care for someone who's living with dementia, there's no simple set of answers for every situation.
-These tips don't promise a 'one size fits all' solution, but may offer helpful guidance for your care of loved ones.
+These tips don't promise a 'one size fits all' solution, but they may offer helpful guidance to you as you care for your loved ones.

 Dementia is the name for a group of symptoms that commonly include problems with memory, thinking, problem-solving, language and perception.
 It's caused by different diseases that affect the brain, and although Alzheimer's disease is the most common of these, other common types of dementia include vascular dementia and dementia with Lewy bodies.

 Dementia is becoming more and more of a concern to many individuals and their families.
-In England alone, more than 700,000 people are now living with dementia and this number is expected to reach two million by 2050.
-It is now recognised as the leading cause of death in England and Wales.
+There are currently around 900,000 people with dementia in the UK.
+This is projected to rise to 1.6 million by 2040.
+It is now recognised as one of the leading causes of death in England and Wales.

 Sadly, for those caring for someone living with dementia, there are no simple answers or magic tricks to help you deal with all the difficulties it presents.
 However, by learning what works for the person you're caring for - and trying out strategies that are appropriate for their stage of dementia - you can help them to lead a positive life.